ilkkamtk/hybridisovellukset/Week4/advanced-state-management.md

    - In `LikeState` the `count` property is the number of likes and the `userLike` property is the user's like.
 It is `null` if the user hasn't liked the media.
 3. Create a new component `Likes.tsx` to `components` folder.
 4. Add a like button to the `Likes` component.
 The button should be shown only when the user is logged in.
-The button should be styled the same way as the `Show` button in `MediaItemCard`.
+The button should be styled the same way as the `Show` button in `MediaRow`.
 Also add a paragraph to show the number of likes with a hard-coded number.
 5. Add prop `item` to the `Likes` component.
 The `item` is the media item that the user can like.
 The type of the `item` is `MediaItemWithOwner` or `null` like in the `SingleView` component (because it is passed from the `SingleView` component).
 6. Add `<Likes item={item} />` to the `SingleView` component where you want to show the like button and the number of likes.
 7. To send and receive likes from the server, we need to add a new hook to `ApiHooks.ts`.
 The hook is called `useLike` and it is used to send and receive likes from the server.
 The hook should look like this: